WebWolf77/it-support-home-lab/README.md

 All labs were built and tested in a virtual environment using Oracle VirtualBox.

 - Multiple virtual machines
-- Simulated enterprise-like environment
+- Simulated enterprise-like setup
 - Realistic troubleshooting scenarios

 ---

-## 💡 What I Learned
+## 💡 Key Learnings
-- How to diagnose and resolve IT issues step-by-step
+- Step-by-step troubleshooting methodology
-- Importance of structured troubleshooting
+- Importance of structured documentation
-- Hands-on experience with real-world IT tools
+- Hands-on experience with real IT tools
-- How to document technical problems clearly  # it-support-home-lab
+- Understanding of common IT support issues

+---

+## 📸 Screenshots
+Screenshots are included in each project folder to demonstrate the troubleshooting process and final results.

+---

+## 📌 Author
+This project was created as part of my journey to become an IT Support / System Administrator.